-The Postpone status can be held for 6 months (2 quarters).
+The Postponing status can be held for 2 quarters.
 Registration information for each quarter will be updated at http://pc.muic.mahidol.ac.th.
 When Postpone students register, their deposit will be returned to them after the commencement of their courses.

 However, current PC students who would like to withdraw and register at a later date because of illness or other reasons after paying the registration fee will be advised to fill out a withdrawal form in order to get their registration fee refunded to them.
 Then they must fill out a Postpone Form and pay the required Postpone Fee as detailed above.
-The information for these applicants, such as ID and PC level, will be held for a postpone period of up to 6 months (2 quaters).
+The information for these applicants, such as ID and PC level, will be held for a postponed period of up to 2 quaters.